Sarajevo in the time before humans (Sarajevo and Me supplement one)

 The Dinarides are part of the Alpine-Himalayan orogenic belt that stretches along the southern segment of the Eurasian Plate for more than 15,000 kilometers (9,300 miles).
 Spanning the late Mesozoic and early Cenozoic Eras, the Alpine orogenesis is the youngest of the three main orogenies that shaped the European continent as we know it.

-(Wikimedia Commons – By Woudloper – Own work, CC BY-SA 1.0)
+(Map from Wikimedia Commons – By Woudloper – Own work, CC BY-SA 1.0).

-Although the oldest rocks in the region date to the Jurassic (about 200MYA) beginning about 110 million years ago and continuing for a period of 60-65 million years, the African, Indian (not shown above), and Arabian plates moved north while the Eurasian plate slid southward.
+Although the oldest rocks in the region date to the Jurassic (about 200 M Y A) beginning about 110 million years ago and continuing for a period of 60-65 million years, the African, Indian (not shown above), and Arabian plates moved north while the Eurasian plate slid southward.
 As they collided and converged they created a subduction zone (where one plate slides underneath another) that built a number of mountain ranges as you can see on the map above.
 A smaller plate called the Adriatic plate was also involved in the labor that gave birth to the Dinarides.
 That gestation culminated near the end of the Alpine orogeny and they are a fold-thrust mountain range .

-Karst be he who moves my stones
+Karst be he who moves my stones.

 In terms of their composition, the Dinarides are substantially different from many of the mountains I’ve visited and described both throughout this series and the totality of this blog.
 The Dinarides rocks are primarily limestone and dolomite deposited on top of a huge carbonate platform.
 Carbonates (salts of carbonic acid) are a product of one of three types of precipitation – abiotic, biotically induced, or biotically controlled – rather than being a sediment transported from elsewhere and a carbonate platform.
 The fact that they’re precipitated salts indicates that the area was once covered by seas and lakes.
-In other word, the Dinarides are essentially karst mountains that look like this.
+In other words, the Dinarides are essentially karst mountains that look like this.

 (If you’re interested in further exploration of karsts, the term has appeared elsewhere in this blog and I wrote rather extensively about the Karst plateau that is the primary geographic feature of the region in the post called Feeling sLOVEenia.)

-Curiously absent
+Curiously absent.

 While there is considerable evidence for substantial glaciation throughout the Balkan peninsula, most of it is farther south such as at Jablanica Mountain near the border between Albania and North Macedonia or at such coastal mountains as Velebit in Croatia.
 There’s considerably less evidence of glaciation in central B&H. This is something of a surprise since Sarajevo sits in a valley circled by five main mountains.

 The best current explanation for the lack of glaciation is that the ice caps and the large ice-fields along the coastal ranges prevented humid air masses from penetrating inland.
-The resulting significantly drier conditions in the Balkan interior and in the Pannonian Basin compared to the coastal margin of the Balkan Peninsula that then inhibited the accumulation of enough snow to generate glacier formation.
+The resulting significantly drier conditions in the Balkan interior and in the Pannonian Basin compared to the coastal margin of the Balkan Peninsula then inhibited the accumulation of enough snow to generate glacier formation.

 Finding a city like Sarajevo in a valley isn’t particularly surprising since valleys are among the most common landforms on the Earth.
 Erosion is the main process involved in forming valleys with wind and water among the principal erosive forces involved.
 Whatever forces are most present will be a main factor in determining a valley’s shape.